 - Start of Day: Rayners Lane Tube Station, Zone 5, London (where I lunch after my morning walk from Harrow & Whealdstone)

 - History Content: Low

-It’s a little slow getting back into the rhythm of the walk after that delicious lunch at Eastern Fire.
-Once I’ve walked to the end of Village Way and crossed over the railway bridge, I feel a little perkier.
-My first park this afternoon is Roxbourne Park.
-An information board tells me that if I follow Yeading Brook all the way to Ealing I’ll join the River Crane which eventually empties out into London’s major waterway at Richmond upon Thames.
+It’s a little slow going getting back into the rhythm of the walk after a sumptuous lunch.
+I eventually get to my first park this afternoon, Roxbourne Park.
+An information board tells me that if I follow Yeading Brook all the way to Ealing I’ll join the River Crane which eventually empties out into the Thames at Richmond upon Thames.

 The wildlife guide also suggests that I should be on the look out for crack willow.
 Well I couldn’t miss them if I wanted to.
 Given the ease at which it propagates, willow is often found by water.
 And isn’t called crack willow for nothing.
 Their brittle branches break off with a loud crack.

 The bank along here is rich with typical English woodland plants.
 Sometimes the foliage is so thick that the afternoon sun struggles to penetrate.
 Along this shady path, I enjoy the abundance of flowering hawthorn, pink dog roses and the white clusters of the flowering edible hogweed.

 By now the brook is getting wider and deeper and gradually morphing from the disappointing drain back at Headstone Manor this morning, to a decent sized brook.
 And the beauty of this walk is that I end up crossing Yeading Brook several times.
 Apart from the points where a weir has been put in, I hardly hear the brook at all above the chirping of the birds.